GNU-Szmelc/Universal-Interfacer/README.md

 # Universal Interfacer

-Universal Interfacer is a simple shell script that creates a universal list graphical user interface (GUI) to list all `shell.sh` files from the `panels` folder.
+Universal Interfacer is a simple shell script that creates a universal list graphical user interface (GUI) in `Zenity` to list all `.sh` files from the `panels` folder.
 It allows users to select an item from the list, and then runs the corresponding `bash file.sh` command.

 ## Installation